Playtime! For Kids and Parents

 Two live bands will be performing during our Camp Wapiti tri-lodge weekend Oct.
 4-5.
 For members and their guests.

 Remember the Eagles Auxiliary serves only the freshest steaks and the good fresh cut, home-cooked French fries.
 Friday, Sept.
-27 the special is a 2-piece halibut for $9 or 3-piece halibut for $11 with hosts Dianne Moore and her committee.
+20 the special is a 5-piece shrimp for $10 with hosts Jim Wrathall and his committee.